kanehekili/VideoCut/README.md

 ### Limitations
 Using ffmpeg as cutting/joining tool.
 Some older versions of ffmpeg seem to have problems with syncing audio on avchd (mp4 TS) streams.
 Current git version of ffmpeg will yield the best results.
+Latest opencv version in arch linux is compiled with gstreamer - it is necessary to get a version that has been compiled with ffmpeg

 :boom: Be aware that this tool does not cut exact on frame - except you reencode the whole film.